harrison0723/giants-seo-boilerplate/README.md

 Complement your public web app with mobile apps using [Giants Mobile Boilerplate](https://github.com/harrison0723/giants-mobile-boilerplate).

 ## Alternative
-If you don't need SEO support, consider using the simpler [Giants Boilerplate](https://github.com/harrison0723/giants-boilerplate).
+If you don't need SSR or SEO, consider using the simpler [Giants Boilerplate](https://github.com/harrison0723/giants-boilerplate).